 Governor Jay Inslee is committed to a clean energy future.
 We need everyone around the country thanking him for pressing forward on climate action – leading a transition toward a future free of fossil fuels and establishing a clean energy economy built to last which not only makes a difference in the Northwest but can also help leverage national action.
 We also need to ask that Governor Inslee do everything in his power to stop the export of coal through the Pacific Northwest.
 If we are to avoid catastrophic climate change, fossil fuels need to stay in the ground and we need to invest in building the clean energy economy.

 Why is it important to take action now?

 Coal is toxic.
 It pollutes our air and water, harms our health, snarls our traffic, hurts our local economy and worsens the climate crisis.
-Governor Kitzhaber should take a firm stand and protect us from coal export.
+Governor Inslee and our other elected leaders should do everything in their power to protect communities from coal export.